protonet/node-http-connect-proxy/README.md

 -----
-As this is not packaged for or released on npm [yet], you'll have to use `git clone git@github.com:protonet/node-http-connect-proxy.git` (like a caveman) and run `npm install mongodb` from within the clone.
+As this is not packaged for or released on npm [yet], you'll have to use `git clone git@github.com:protonet/node-http-connect-proxy.git` (like a caveman) and run `npm install follow-redirects` from within the clone.

-To run the server, simply run `node node-http-connect-proxy` from outside the folder or `node .` from within.
+To run the Server simply start nodessh via the forever service 'nodessh' `service nodessh start`

 Client SSH Config
 -----------------